johnrnyquist/Swash/README.md

 ## History
 [Ash](https://github.com/richardlord/Ash) is an ActionScript 3 (AS3) framework that Swash was derived from.
 It was created by [Richard Lord](https://richardlord.net) to facilitate game development on the (now defunct) [Flash](https://www.adobe.com/products/flashplayer/end-of-life.html) platform.

-Given AS3 is more weakly typed than Swift, porting Ash to Swash was a technical challenge.
+AS3 is much more weakly typed than Swift, porting Ash to Swash was a technical challenge.
 I had at least one false start.
 Some aspects of the framework had to change (for example how you create a Node).
-I do not think any are necessarily burdensome.
+I do not think any of my changes are unduly burdensome.
 At the very least, I think if you check out the code, you may see some interesting things done with Swift.

 ## Developer